sjet47/blog/content/posts/Linux/syscall_irl/index.md

 }
 ```

-This handler use unsigned syscall numer to index actually syscall function from an array `sys_call_table`, which is defined as below:
+This handler uses the unsigned system call number to index into an array called `sys_call_table`, which contains the actual system call functions.
+The `sys_call_table` is defined as follows:

 ```c
 // arch/x86/entry/syscall_64.c